BreakoutMentors/Data-Science-and-Machine-Learning/README.md

 # [Reinforcement Learning (optional)](./reinforcement_learning/README.md)
 > ⚠️🛑 ML Mentors: Please connect with Kai (via email) to discuss whether jumping into the reinforcement learning content makes sense for your student.

+**Learning Objective:** Learn the foundations of reinforcement learning (RL) and understand when and how to implement RL algorithms in your projects

 Learning RL can be difficult as most content is not accessible to younger students.
 That's why we built our own RL curriculum to enable our students to learn the foundations of RL and leverage RL algorithms in their projects!
 The curriculum is hands-on and interactive, just like all the other Breakout Mentors machine learning curriculums!
 Students interested in game development, robotics, recommendation systems (e.g., Spotify, Netflix, etc.), dynamic decision-making (finance, economics, etc.), and/or machine learning with human feedback may benefit from our RL curriculum.
 Talk to your ML Mentor to see if learning RL makes sense for your goals and timeline (ML Mentors, see note at the beginning of this section).